 Typical Use:

-• Suitable for applications where high accuracy is not critical or where lead wire resistance is negligible.
+A 2-wire RTD is suitable for applications where high accuracy is not in demand, or when the lead wire resistance is negligible.
+This arrangement is encountered in most non-critical temperature measurement applications.

 Configuration: